Skip to content

 Past

+Before joining probabl I worked as a machine learning engineer over at Explosion.
+I joined the folks behind tools such as spaCy and Prodigy.
+Working here was a blast!
 Before joining Explosion, I worked as a Research Advocate at Rasa where I collaborated with the research team to explain and understand conversational systems better.

-Before that I worked as a consultant at GoDataDriven.
-I was the first data scientist they hired.
-Here I helped companies get better at what they do by using data.
-I had been given a fair amount proper cases with impact for important clients while trying to keep the hype at bay.
+Before that I worked as a consultant at GoDataDriven, now Xebia Data.
+I was the first data scientist they hired and I helped companies get better at what they do by using data.
+I had been given a fair amount cases with impact for important clients and I was able to make big things happen while trying to keep the hype at bay.
 At some point a culture shift happened within the company.
 Sadly, this led to some unforgivably unprofessional behavior, which compelled me to leave.
+I can't recommend anybody to trust their career at that group anymore, I regret promoting the company during my tenure and I wish to no longer to be associated with that group.

 Concluding